COVID-19 Vaccine Program

-UPDATE: The FDA approved an extension of Pfizer’s Emergency Use Authorization (EUA), expanding age eligibility.
-All U.S. individuals age 12 and up are now eligible to receive a COVID-19 vaccine.
+All U.S. individuals age 12 and up are eligible to receive a COVID-19 vaccine.
 A third dose of the COVID-19 vaccine is now recommended for immunocompromised patients, and booster shots are recommended for all individuals over the age of 12 (see CDC guidance).
 PLEASE NOTE: 12-18-year-olds can ONLY receive the Pfizer vaccine.

 What You Can Do Now

 Children Under 5

 Currently, no COVID-19 vaccines have been approved for use in children under the age of 12.
-CHOP was chosen as a site for Moderna’s COVID-19 vaccine trial in children.
-We have not yet started to enroll patients.
+CHOP is a site for Moderna’s COVID-19 vaccine trial in children.
+We are currently enrolling patients.

 What You Can Do Now